Citation, DOI, disclosures and article data

 Computed tomography of the heart or cardiac CT is routinely performed to gain knowledge about cardiac or coronary anatomy, to detect or diagnose coronary artery disease (CAD), to evaluate patency of coronary artery bypass grafts or implanted coronary stents or to evaluate volumetry and cardiac function (including ejection fraction).

-- symptomatic patients with low/moderate probability of coronary artery disease (CAD)
+symptomatic patients with a low/moderate probability of coronary artery disease (CAD)

-- new or worsening symptoms with past normal stress imaging study
+new or worsening symptoms with a past normal stress imaging study

 Its utility is uncertain in some situations:

 high probability of coronary artery disease

 including non-acute symptomatic patients without known heart disease

 It is not indicated in some situations:

 if the patient is having an acute myocardial infarction (heart attack)

 screening of asymptomatic patients with low-to-intermediate risk of CAD